 International tech community explores collaborative links with the CiTi

-CAPE TOWN (28 November 2017) - International technology based community [The Hague Tech](https://www.thehaguetech.nl) will enter into a partnership with the [Cape Initiative of Innovation and Technology (CiTi)](http://www.citi.org.za/) on 28 November 2017.
+International technology based community The Hague Tech enters into a partnership with the Cape Initiative of Innovation and Technology (CiTi).
 The partnership focuses on start-up acceleration and innovation by connecting The Hague Tech and CiTi ecosystems with the aim of generating opportunities for business, knowledge exchange and the bolstering of international investment in both countries.

-“Our aim is to build a bridge between The Hague Tech and Cape Town and co-create solutions with South African partners.
+The aim of this partnership is to build a bridge between The Hague Tech and Cape Town and co-create solutions with South African partners.
 The South African tech ecosystem provides great opportunities for our community members.
-Cape Town has a great infrastructure with more than 25 tech communities, it is diverse and a perfect testing ground for global solutions and the focus on accessibility and low costs is unique,” stated Brian Gharibaan, Co-founder, of The Hague Tech.
+Cape Town has a great infrastructure with more than 25 tech communities.
+"It is diverse and a perfect testing ground for global solutions and the focus on accessibility and low costs is unique,” stated Brian Gharibaan, Co-founder, of The Hague Tech.

 The signing ceremony was attended by Karsten Klein, Deputy Mayor of the City of the Hague and Netherlands Consul General Bonnie Horbach.